 The personal insurance offered through South Western Insurance Group Limited’s Elite Book extends to cottages, motorhomes, watercraft, and trailers.
 While the broad scope of coverage options is ideal for most leisure and lifestyle clients, the diversity of programs means the criteria for what makes a good submission can vary.
-Complete and comprehensive is the best way to go, according to junior underwriter Sunyna Dwivedi.
+Complete and comprehensive is the best way to go, according to underwriter Sunyna Dwivedi.

 “A good rule of thumb for brokers is to remember that when we refer these risks, the market needs to know exactly what they are quoting in order to quote accurately.
 Providing us with as complete and detailed a picture of the property as possible is always a good idea.”